Perhaps you want to quieten that ever-busy mind or critical voice that prevents you from living the way you’d really like to.

 Some of my clients have completed a course of psychological therapy, and would like to use their recovery to continue learning, growing, receiving support, and creating clear plans for how they will maintain the positive gains from therapy and manage the next phase of their life.

 If you have just come through depression and want to develop the skills and confidence to handle future challenges, speak to me about Mindfulness-based Cognitive Therapy (MBCT).
-MBCT has been shown in clinical trials to halve the risk of depressive relapse in those who experience it from time to time.
-It’s listed in the UK’s National Guidelines for Health and Clinical Excellence report as the recommended treatment for depression.
+MBCT has been shown in clinical trials to halve the risk of depressive relapse, and is listed in the UK’s National Institute for Health and Clinical Excellence report as the recommended treatment for depression.

 What results can you expect from mindfulness-based life coaching?

 - My clients report that working with me helps them access feelings of calm peacefulness that they had found difficult to feel before.

 - Very commonly they say that they notice they’re less reactive to things that had previously brought stress and even conflict with loved ones or colleagues.

 - They find they’re more available to their family, and more present as they go about their workday.

 - They notice they are less likely to get caught up in thought-streams that lead to rumination and unhappiness.